tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 ## Requirements

+- macOS 10.13.6 or later
-- Xcode 11 or above.
+- Xcode 10 or later
-- An Apple Developer account enrolled in the [Apple Developer Program].
+- An Apple Developer account enrolled in the [Apple Developer Program]

-## tl;dr
+The prerequisites above are also the minimum conditions for notarization.
+For more details please read the developer article on [notarizing macOS software before distribution][notarizing macOS software before distribution].

+## Setting up Environment Variables

 The Tauri code signing and notarization process is configured through the following environment variables: